panderium-art/fantasy-nba-api/README.md

 - for `JWT_EXPIRES_IN` you can utilize `1h`(dafault value)
 - for `DATABASE_URL` reach out to [Supabase Access](#supabase-access) section

+## Postman
+To work with the API you can utilize Postman.
+In the root folder you can find file `Fantasy-NBA.postman_collection.json` which represents collection of postman requests.
+Import this collection in postman and you should have seen `Fantasy-NBA` in the left sideabar with collections.

 ## Swagger
 To access swagger you first need to run: